cwnam85/twiv-test/src/templates/chat_template.md

 "affinity": "+1",
 "spot": "<current_spot>"
 }
+{% endif %}

 ### Allowed Emotions

 The following is the complete list of allowed emotions.
 Only these emotions can be used:

-- neutral
-- happy
+- Neutral
-- funny
+- Happy
-- affectionate
+- Funny
-- annoyed
+- Affectionate
-- sad
+- Annoyed
-- embarrassed
+- Sad
-- dominating
+- Embarrassed
-- angry
+- Dominating
   {% if affinity >= 80 %}
-- aroused
+- Aroused
   {% endif %}
+- Angry

 > **WARNING**: Only the emotions listed above are allowed.
 Any other emotions must not be used as they will cause errors in the system.